antsmartian/lets-build-express/chap01/CHAP01.md

 By the end of the chapter, we will have a very minimal library, which will match only one route.

 #### Express.js
-First let us create our simple `express.js` file, which we will `export`.
+First let us create our simple `express.js` file, which will have `export`.
 The file looks like the following:

 ```
 exports = module.exports = createApplication;